bl5415356/notes/README.md

 # 2023-11-30
 - "Today's programming wisdom is to focus on writing clean, maintainable code that can be easily understood and modified by others.
 This means using clear and descriptive variable names, commenting your code thoroughly, and organizing your code into logical modules or functions.
 It also means avoiding unnecessary complexity and striving for simplicity whenever possible.
 By following these principles, you can create code that not only works well but also stands the test of time."

+# 2023-12-01
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and bugs, and that it's often better to write clear, simple code first and optimize later if needed.